Skip to content

 • Social problems –most of those battling drug addiction have run into problems at work or school or with their friends and loved ones.

 • Drug addiction leads to a decreased quality of life.
 Without intervention, continued drug addiction leads to an increased risk of premature death.
-Aside from that, it leads to poor quality of life where the individual is fixated on the next fix or high.
+Aside from that, it leads to a poor quality of life where the individual is fixated on the next fix or high.

 Help Is Available